Skip to main content

 In this specific example, high_tip will be the block header of Alice's block.

-Reproposal case (Charlie re-proposes Alice's block)
+Reproposal case (Bob re-proposes Alice's block)

 3. QC Formation: Charlie assembles a QC from the votes.